AGES Society Art Prize

 About the Art Prize

-The Australasian Gynaecological Endoscopy and Surgery (AGES) Society are proud to announce that the annual AGES Society Art Prize will be held once again for submissions in 2020, for the 2021-2022 event calendar.
+The Australasian Gynaecological Endoscopy and Surgery (AGES) Society are proud to announce that the annual AGES Society Art Prize has accepted submissions in 2020, for the 2021-2022 event calendar.

 Submissions for a $10,000AUD cash prize will be considered by the AGES Society Board for 3 commissioned artworks to be the covers of our three annual meeting brochures.

 The three works will be auctioned at the AGES Society Annual Scientific Meeting held in March 2022, with all proceeds going to a charity of the Board’s choice.
 Our previous winners have been Fiona Omeenyo (2016/2017), Carrie Pitcher (2017/2018), Shannon Hamilton (2018/2019), Lucila Zentner (2019/2020), and Sally Ann Harrison (2020/2021), whose three works were used to promote the meetings, are on our website.
 The artwork is distributed through various print media to a circulation of more than 6,000 doctors and health professionals.
-Sally Ann's works will be auctioned at the upcoming AGES Annual Scientific Meeting 2021, which will be held in Melbourne, March 2021.
+Sally Ann's works will be auctioned at the upcoming AGES Annual Scientific Meeting 2021.

 AGES Society Art Prize is judged on a variety of criteria, including but not limited to; creativity and originality; composition and design; technique and craftsmanship; and; interpretation and clarity of a concept.